franciskershaw/game-of-fives/README.md

 * **CSS3:** Language used to style elements from the HTML pages.
 * **Bootstrap:** CSS and JavaScript framework which allowed for the quick implementation of the homepage modals and the grid system which greatly improved the responsiveness of each page.
 * **JavaScript:** Programming language used to add interactivity to the homepage and implement the logic required to make the game work.
-* **jQuery:** JavaScript framework which helped me select and manipulate elements with greater ease than vanilla JavaScript.
+* **jQuery:** JavaScript framework which helped me select and manipulate elements with greater ease than purely through JavaScript.

 ### Additional Tools